Grid homology for spatial graphs and a K\"{u}nneth formula of connected sum: Introduction

 \section{Introduction}

-Knot Floer homology is a powerful invariant of knots developed by Ozsv\'{a}th and Szab\'{o} \cite{1st-KFH} and Rasmussen \cite{1st-KFH-ras} independently.
-It is called a categorification of the Alexander polynomial since the graded Euler characteristic coincides with the Alexander polynomial.
+Knot Floer homology is a powerful invariant of knots developed by Ozsv\'{a}th and Szab\'{o} \cite{Holomorphic-disks-and-knot-invariants} and Rasmussen \cite{1st-KFH-ras} independently.
+It is a categorification of the Alexander polynomial since the graded Euler characteristic coincides with the Alexander polynomial.

 Grid homology is a combinatorial reconstruction of knot Floer homology developed by Manolescu, Ozsv\'{a}th, Szab\'{o}, and Thurston \cite{oncombinatorial}.
-Grid homology enables us to calculate knot Floer homology without geometrical arguments.
-So an interesting problem is to give a purely combinatorial proof of known results in knot Floer homology using grid homology.
+Grid homology enables us to calculate knot Floer homology without the holomorphic theory.
+So it is interesting to give a purely combinatorial proof of known results in knot Floer homology using grid homology.
 For example, Sarkar \cite{grid-tau} defined the combinatorial Ozsv\'{a}th-Szab\'{o} Tau-invariant, which is defined in \cite{Knot-Floer-homology-and-the-four-ball-genus}, and gave a purely combinatorial proof that the Ozsv\'{a}th-Szab\'{o} Tau-invariant is a concordance invariant.
 Similarly, F\"{o}ldv\'{a}ri \cite{grid-upsilon} reconstructed the combinatorial Upsilon invariant using grid homology.
 Then the author \cite{grid-upsilon-concordance} proved that it is a concordance invariant.

 In 2017, Harvey and O'Donnol \cite{Heegaard_Floer_homology_of_spatial_graphs} extended grid homology to a certain class of oriented spatial graphs called transverse spatial graphs.
 For a sinkless and sourceless transverse spatial graph $f$, they defined a sutured manifold $(E(f),\gamma(f))$ determined by $f$ and showed that the hat version of the grid homology of $f$ is isomorphic to sutured Floer homology of $(E(f),\gamma(f))$ \cite[Theorem 6.6]{Heegaard_Floer_homology_of_spatial_graphs}.
 As a corollary, the graded Euler characteristic of their hat version coincides with the torsion invariant $T(E(f),\gamma(f))\in\mathbb{Z}[H_1(E(f))]$ of Friedl, Juh\'{a}sz, and Rasmussen \cite{decategorification-of-sutured-Floer}.
 Bao \cite{HF-bipartite} defined Floer homology for embedded bipartite graphs.
 Harvey and O'Donnol showed that Bao's Floer homology is essentially the same as their grid homology.